kinnewig/dcs2/README.md

 - `TRILINOS_VERSION`: Specify the Trilinos version (default: "15.1.0")
 - `TRILINOS_WITH_COMPLEX`: Build deal.II with complex number support (default: OFF)

-### deal.II Itself
-- `DEALII_VERSION`: Specify the deal.II version (default: "master")
-- `DEALII_CUSTOM_URL`: If defined, this variable allows you to specify a custom Git URL for deal.II.
-You can use this to point to a different repository or a specific fork.
-- `DEALII_CUSTOM_TAG`: If defined, this variable sets a custom Git tag (commit hash, branch, or release) for deal.II.
-Use this to select a specific version or snapshot.

 ## Usage